 When I first moved down to Florida in June, I went out and bought two green pepper plants.
 They grew one funny-looking pepper and then began to die.
 I still have one of the plants and it’s beginning to grow new peppers.
 (See it in the black pot in my photo.)
 I am hoping it may still produce a pepper or two for me.

 Now that I see the lists of all these vegetables, I am wishing I had a bigger yard.
 I haven’t moved into my new home yet, but the lot is normal size.
 I’ll have to figure out how to best utilize the space for my gardens.
-And then I’ll have to build them.
-That will be a lot of work, so I am not exactly sure when I can begin planting.
-At least I will have a good idea of what to do once the beds are ready.
+(Update: I plant in a raised bed.)
+This gardening research will give me a good idea of what to do once the garden beds are ready.

 Maybe I will continue to do some container gardening in the meantime.